mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 4. **Artist**

 The Artist API gives back information on the number of followers for that artist, the genres for the artist, images of their songs, their name and their popularity.
-The Artist entity itself contains the artists array of genres, an array of images of the artist, their number of followers, their name, popularity and spotify URI.
+The Artist entity itself contains the artists array of genres, an array of images of the artist, their number of followers, their name, popularity and Spotify URI.
 Users can find an artists they like and listen to their songs on Spotify.
 They can also find links to their social media pages, a bio of the artist, how many people monthly listeners that artist has and where in the world those listeners are from.

 5. **Playlist object**

 The Playlist entity contains information about one of the user's playlists.
-Information it has include the name of the playlist, an array of up to three images for the playlists, an array of playlist track objects, the spotify URI of the playlist and an followers object which has info on the followers of the playlists.
+Information it has include the name of the playlist, an array of up to three images for the playlists, an array of playlist track objects, the Spotify URI of the playlist and an followers object which has info on the followers of the playlists.
 The playlist API can be used to retrieve, modify and even delete tracks from a user's playlist.
 This object allows users to give a group of similar songs a name, images and added to that playlist.
 Also the songs can be ordered which allows them to listen to each track in the order that they choose.